 We went to one of the most remote parts of Canada to visit one of the Northwest Territories most traditional settlements, a community of 150 who rely almost solely on fishing and trapping.

-You’d think snowmobiling to the Arctic Circle solely to pick up a few bags of dead animals sounds like a frigid Hell on Earth, but it’s actually quite enjoyable.
-Every year, wildlife officers in Canada's Northwest Territories—the province that abuts Alaska, do just that, and this year I was lucky enough to tag along.
-It’s called a “Fur-Run,” and it’s a time of year when trappers from Colville Lake—the most remote community in the Northwest Terroitories—sell marten, fox, lynx, wolverine, and wolf pelts to the territorial government.
-The pelts are then resold at auction to buyers in Seattle and North Bay, Ontario, and then re-resold to fashion designers around the world and anyone else who simply likes to put animal hides on their walls and floors.
+You’d think snowmobiling to the Arctic Circle solely to pick up a few bags of dead animals sounds like hell on earth, but it’s actually quite enjoyable.
+Every year, wildlife officers in the Northwest Territories do just that, and this year I was lucky enough to tag along.
+It’s called a “Fur-Run,” and it’s a time of year when trappers from Colville Lake—the most remote community in the Northwest Terroitories—sell marten, fox, lynx, wolverine and wolf pelts to the territorial government.
+The pelts are then resold at auction to buyers in Seattle and North Bay, Ontario and then re-resold to fashion designers around the world and anyone else who simply likes to put animal hides on their walls and floors.
 For some reason the Chinese, in particular, have a hard-on for fur these days.

 But before you tweet Ellen Degeneres or start a Facebook page for the civil rights of muskrats, do me a kindness and read on.